c3d/recorder/README.md

     recorder_dump_for(".*TIMING.*"); // Dumps "TIMING", but also "MY_TIMING_2"

 During a dump, events are sorted according to the global event order.
 Note that sorting only happens across recorders.
-Within a single recorder, events may be out of order.
-For example, CPU1 may get order 1, CPU2 then gets order 2, then CPU2 writes its record entry, then CPU1.
-In that case, the recorder will contain entry 2, then entry 1.
+Within a single recorder, events may be out of order, see *Multithreading considerations* below.

-In other words, recorder entries are only sorted across different recorders, but may be out of order within the same recorder.
+The function `recorder_background_dump(pattern)` launches a background thread that dumps the recorders selected by `pattern` at regular interval.
+The sleep time in milliseconds between recorder dumps is configured by a recorder tweak named `recorder_dump_sleep`, which defaults to 100 ms. The background dump can be stopped by calling the `recorder_background_stop` function.

 ## Recorder tracing